District Reviewing 2020 Budget In Light of COVID-19 Pandemic

 *All meetings are open to the public and advertised in advance.

-To view a list of projects being considered for the 2020-2024 Financial Plan, or to view the presentation slides from the Special Budget Meeting held October 31, 2019, please click on the link provided below:
+To view a list of projects being considered for the 2020-2024 Financial Plan, the consolidated draft 2020 Budget, or to view the presentation slides from the Special Budget Meeting held January 31, 2020, please click on the links provided below.
+A video recording of the Special Budget Meeting is also available, and to follow the order of the presentation the Operating and Project Budgets slides should be opened first, followed by the Financial Offer's Report slides.

 For reference, see the compiled public feedback received about the 2019-2023 Financial Plan and 2019 Municipal Budget.